 On Tuesday night, the little rainfall caused power breakdowns in many hospitals.
 They needed to be powered by diesel generators for power back-up.
-The door-to-door diesel delivery service came to the rescue.
+The door-to-door diesel delivery during lockdown service came to the rescue.

 “The daily requirement of the hospitals range anywhere between 500 litres and 2, 000 litres depending on the consumption and requirement.
 We are reaching out to over a dozen major hospitals in Pune including the National Information Centre, Sahyadri, Jehangir, Aditya-Birla hospital among them,”said Aditi Bhosale Walunj, co-founder at Repos Energy.